scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 [TastyFormat.scala](https://github.com/lampepfl/dotty/blob/master/compiler/src/dotty/tools/dotc/core/tasty/TastyFormat.scala)
 of the `dotc` compiler for Scala 3.

-## What Does it Have to Do with Macros?
+## What Does Tasty Have to Do with Macros?

 It turns out that Tasty also makes an excellent foundation for a new generation of reflection-based macros.

-The first problem with the current `scala.reflect` macros is that they that they are completely dependent on the current Scala compiler (internally named `nsc`).
+The first problem with the current `scala.reflect` macros is that they are completely dependent on the current Scala compiler (internally named `nsc`).
 In fact, `scala.reflect` macros are nothing but a thin veneer on top of `nsc` internals.
 This makes them very powerful but also fragile and hard to use.
 Because of this, they have had "experimental" status for their whole lifetime.
 Since Scala 3 uses a different compiler (`dotc`), the old reflect-based macro system cannot be ported to it, so we need something different, and hopefully better.

 Another way to look at `scala.reflect` macros was that they were lacking _foundations_.
 Scala 3 has already some kind of meta programming facility, with well explored foundations.
 [Principled Meta Programming](http://dotty.epfl.ch/docs/reference/principled-meta-programming.html) is a way to support staging by adding just two operators to the language: Quote (`'`) to represent code expressions, and splice (`~`) to insert one piece of code in another.
 The inspiration for our approach [comes from temporal logic](https://ieeexplore.ieee.org/abstract/document/561317/).
 A somewhat similar system is used for staging in [MetaOCaml](http://okmij.org/ftp/ML/MetaOCaml.html).
 We obtain a very high level _macro system_ by combining the two temporal operators `'` and `~` with Scala 3's `inline` feature.
 In a nutshell: